-Description of the team:
+Description of the team (including the PI):

 Describe the size and nature of the team, indicating, where appropriate, the key team members and their roles.
-The participation of team members engaged by another host institution should be justified in relation to the additional resources this may impose to the project.
+The participation of team members engaged by another host institution34 should be justified in relation to the additional resources this may impose to the project.

-- Describe your team and their achievements and experience in relation to the approach you will be taking. - Describe the roles of the team within your project.
+- Describe the team and their achievements and experience in relation to the approach you will be taking. - Describe the roles of all team members within your project.
 What are the main strengths and weaknesses of the team?

-For all types of third party involvement (purchases, in kind contributions, subcontracts and linked third parties), the costs are ALL covered by the lump sum.
+For all types of third-party involvement (purchases, in kind contributions, subcontracts and linked third parties), the costs are ALL covered by the lump sum.
 NO other costs will be reimbursed.